 => 154

-Now it’s time to do something more useful with the token.
-What about showing the thumbnails of the 6 last added photos?
-We’ll need your NSID which is the strange number in your Flickr URL that looks like 26227936@N00.
+Finally, we can do something useful with the token.
+What about showing the thumbnails of the 6 most recently added photos?
+We’ll need the NSID which is the strange number in your Flickr URL that looks like 26227936@N00.

 def flickr